vladimirzeth/IT-Portfolio/active-directory-lab/documentation/ad-recurring-account-locked-out.md

 - Monitor Event Viewer logs
 - Confirm no new lockout events occur
+- Validate successful authentication without interruption

 ---

 ## Resolution (Real-World Scenario)

-If multiple devices are identified in **Caller Computer Name**:
+If multiple devices are identified as sources of authentication attempts:

-- Locate affected devices
+- Identify affected systems
-- Remove cached credentials
+- Remove cached or stored credentials
-- Update stored passwords on all devices
+- Update passwords on all devices
 - Sign out active sessions if necessary

 ---